Benign enlargement of the subarachnoid space in infancy

 Ultrasound, CT and MRI imaging of the brain may demonstrate findings seen in BESS:

-- another key distinction between benign enlargement of the subarachnoid spaces and a subarachnoid fluid collection is that in the former the cortical veins will be adjacent to the inner table of the calvarium on MR and ultrasound; whereas in the latter the veins are displaced away from the inner table, as the arachnoid membrane and subarachnoid space are displaced.
+- another key distinction between benign enlargement of the subarachnoid spaces and a subdural fluid collection is that in the former the cortical veins will be adjacent to the inner table of the calvarium on MR and ultrasound; whereas in the latter the veins are displaced away from the inner table, as the arachnoid membrane and subarachnoid space are displaced

 While these findings are benign in many cases, there is an increased risk of subdural haemorrhage, either spontaneously or following minor trauma.
 A low percentage of patients may develop communicating hydrocephalus, which may warrant treatment.